rids43/Nypt/README.md

 4. Keys and/or their secret password can be transferred via SSH, PGP, cryptocat private room, or any other suitable encrypted communication method.

-Programmers: Customizing certain parameters in this script is highly recommended to make it more secure, just remember that the other party must have a copy of the edited script for it to work.
+Programmers: Customizing certain parameters in this script is highly recommended to make it even more secure, just remember that the other party must have a copy of the edited script for it to work.
 This is another problem that must be solved by sending the edited script using secure encrypted communication methods.

 rids@tormail.org